We love data. But when you run an online/offline startup gathering data can be a challenge.

 On the other end of the spectrum from self-reported feedback are actions that are highly telling but very difficult to track.
 For instance, one day we received this email:

 I don’t know how else to say this to you, but I had to kick out two of your customers last night because I discovered them having intercourse in one of our bathrooms.

 I’m not exactly sure what type of business you’re running, but…

 We never hear it directly from our members.
 It’s always the managers who drop us a note.

 In terms of saying vs. ummm doing, this is a pretty strong signal, but it’s virtually impossible to measure directly.
 We also can’t really ask people.
 And even if we did (#awkward) they probably wouldn’t tell us.

-The same goes for related questions like do people see each other again, date, hook up, etc. We have some ideas at getting at this data that we’re going to experiment with, but in short, these things are extremely hard to track directly.
+The same goes for related questions like do people see each other again, be best friends, date, etc. We have some ideas at getting at this data that we’re going to experiment with, but in short, these things are extremely hard to track directly.